ddietz/VendorApiStarterScripts/README.md

     * Powershell includes a fake alias for curl which does not work
     * If you want to do this testing on Windows it is highly recommended to install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) which will provide a complete shell environment.
 If you do not have a preference, install Ubuntu.
 1. The following packages: `git`, `curl`, and `jq`
-    * If you just installed WSL and Ubuntu install these packages by entering the following command:
+    * If you just installed WSL and Ubuntu install these packages by entering the following commands:
         ```sh
+        sudo apt update
         sudo apt install -y git curl jq
         ```
 1. The source code repository